Scotts Weed and Feed Instructions: When, How and Spreader Settings (2026)

 Brown patches with scattered broadleaf weeds usually indicate that the grass is losing the competition to dandelions, clover, and other invaders.
 Scotts Weed and Feed products are designed to flip that balance so your turf thickens while the weeds decline, but only if you match the product and timing to your lawn.
 The right Scotts formula can strengthen grass and clean up a moderate weed problem without multiple passes.
+Trying to decide between the two bags?
+See our Scotts Weed and Feed vs Triple Action comparison.

 If your lawn has a mix of green grass and visible dandelions, clover, plantain, or similar broadleaf weeds, Scotts Weed and Feed can be effective.
 Confirm that your weeds have broad, flat leaves rather than grassy blades, and that your grass is not newly seeded or stressed from drought.
 If you have mostly crabgrass or nutsedge, a weed and feed is not the right tool.